timbotimbo/flutter_embed_unity/flutter_embed_unity/README.md

 Unity will launch as an invisible (headless) instance in the background.
 It is important to include `-quit`, otherwise the headless Unity engine might stay active on your machine after the script aborts.

-Unity won't display logs and errors in the command line.
+By default Unity won't display logs and errors in the command line.
+To view build logs, do one of the following:
-You can find output in the [editor log](https://docs.unity3d.com/2022.3/Documentation/Manual/LogFiles.html) or add the argument `-logFile <path to file>` to log to a specific file.
+* View the output in the [editor log](https://docs.unity3d.com/2022.3/Documentation/Manual/LogFiles.html)
+* add the argument `-logFile <path to file>` to log to a specific file
+* add the argument `-logFile -` to output log to the console

 You might see the following on an exception, but you will need to check the logs for the exact message.
 ```